stanford-web-security/assign1/exercises/17/problem.md

 Time to show your competitor the power of Stored XSS!

-## Goal
+## Goals

-- Find the XSS vulnerability in their code.
+1. Find the XSS vulnerability in their code.
 You can use any HTML that you want.

-- Your solution should be a code snippet that, when pasted into the browser DevTools, will add a comment to the server's database
+1. Your solution should be a code snippet that, when pasted into the browser DevTools, will add a comment to the server's database

 ## Tips